 Pieter Kool, Rotarian

-Kathleen Dick,, Book Sale Liaison
+Kathleen Dick, Book Sale Liaison

-Teresa Lam, MSYO Chair
+Teresa Lau, MSYO Chair

 Cllr.
 Chris Fonseca